ZeroTrace Companion

 When to use Companion

-- You want the AI assistant — local LLM with tool calling is Companion-only.
+- You want the AI assistant, local LLM with tool calling is a Companion feature.

-- You manage devices over USB — direct serial is faster and more reliable than Wi-Fi for routine management.
+- You manage a BLELogger over USB, direct serial is fast and reliable for routine management.

 When to use the Web UI